Your local NHW coordinator is Clare Cuckson– her address email is firstname.lastname@example.org

-Please contact Sharon if you would like to join the scheme.
+Please contact Clare if you would like to join the scheme.
 Members who provide their name & email address will become members of the Weekley NHW scheme and will receive future email alerts from Northamptonshire Neighbourhood Watch providing the latest concerns and scams facing the public

 The Objectives of the Neighbourhood Watch Network are to promote, for the benefit of the public, good citizenship, increased public participation in the prevention and detection of crime, reduced fear of crime, improved police and community liaison, and increased public and community safety and resilience, in partnership with recognised local authorities and other relevant organisations.